Home

 WHAT IS PROBATION REVOCATION?

 If at any time during the period of probation a probationer violates any of the conditions imposed by the court, a warrant may be issued for arrest.
-After a court hearing, the probation may be revoked and a sentence imposed.
+After a court hearing, the probation may be revoked and a sentence imposed if the defendant was convicted of the offense and sentenced to probation.

 I HAVE SOME PROBLEMS, CAN YOU HELP?